-The School will undertake a risk assessment before agreeing to a Visiting Speaker being allowed to attend the School.
+The member of staff responsible for organising the visit will complete the relevant forms and/or undertake a risk assessment before agreeing to a Volunteer, Contractor or Visiting Speaker being allowed to attend the School.
 This will take into account any vetting requirements considered appropriate in the circumstances, and may include a DBS check if relevant.

-Visiting speakers will be expected to understand that, where appropriate, their session should actively promote the British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs and at no point undermine these.
+Volunteers and Visiting speakers will be expected to understand that, where appropriate, their session should actively promote the British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs and at no point undermine these.

 Any member of staff wishing to arrange for a visiting speaker to address pupils (on site or online) must inform the DSL; undertake an internet search to research the profile and background of the speaker; complete the Visiting Speaker Form and adhere to our safeguarding requirements.
-In some cases, the School may request a copy of the visiting speaker's presentation and/or footage in advance of the session being provided.
+The School may request a copy of the visiting speaker's presentation and/or footage in advance of the session being provided.